-REEU Paid Internship in Natural Sciences
+REEU Paid Internship "STEM in Agriculture"

 REEU 2026–2031 Internship is a competitive hybrid research program in natural sciences and agriculture.
 Students complete a year of Zoom-based learning followed by a 10-week summer

-🌱 REEU 2026–2031 Internship Program
+REEU 2026–2031 Internship Program

 The REEU (Research and Extension Experiences for Undergraduates) Internship is a highly selective, multi-year program designed for college students pursuing careers in natural sciences,